AMS sparks bidding war for Osram, shines spotlight on auto business

 "Together we will command the broadest portfolio of optical sensing and photonics in the industry," he said on a conference call on Monday.

-Osram shares rose as much as 12per cent, briefly surpassing Bain and Carlyle's offer of 35 euros a share but remained below AMS's offer of 38.50 euros.
+Osram's shares jumped by as much as 12per cent earlier in the day, briefly surpassing Bain and Carlyle's offer of 35 euros a share but remaining below AMS's offer of 38.50 euros.
+They closed up 10.4per cent at 34.95 euros.

-The German group said it was examining AMS's proposal and would comment later.

 A spokesman for Bain and Carlyle declined to comment.